L9Manuel9/cybersecurity-skills/Researches/README.md

 The way cryptominer infections spread includes these steps:

-- Automatic scanning
+- Automatic scanning:
 Attackers run tools like Shodan or masscan to find IoT devices that show weaknesses in a network.

-- Password attacks
+- Password attacks:
 Attackers test many basic username as well as password pairs until they break in.

-- Payload setup
+- Payload setup:
 The bad actors upload harmful files through open services or use weak spots for remote control.

-- System takeover
+- System takeover:
 After setup miners add their code to startup programs to keep running after system restarts.

 4. Impact of cryptominer infections on systems